DavidFB94/pro-fit-pt/README.md

 ProFit-PT is an e-commerce website where the customer can hire personal trainers for in person training, creating personalized workout plans, and fitness counseling.

+The site includes helpful features such as a profile for registered users, an about page and a contact page.

+The profile will help returning customers in faster checkout, and make their order history accessible in one place.
+The about/contact pages are included to show relevant information about the site, and make  contact between customers and site owner(s) simple.

 This website was built as a project for the Diploma in Full Stack Software Development at Code Institute.

 ## Mockup